Get

 In addition to making an ultrasonic correction sound, the device also features a flashlight and audible alarm.

 These two extra features make it very useful when you are out and about with your dog.
 The super-bright flashlight can light your path during evening walks or guide you around the campsite.
-And the alarm feature is great if you encounter unwanted attention from a stranger on your evening dog walk.
+The alarm feature is great if you encounter unwanted attention from a stranger on your evening dog walk.

 Uses